This New Covid-19-Related Disease Strikes Children

 Nationwide Children’s Hospital advises seeing a doctor if a child has a continuing fever of more than 101°F along with severe abdominal pain, diarrhea, or a rash with no other obvious cause.

 Of course, the best “treatment” for Covid-19 is actually prevention.
 The virus that causes Covid-19 spreads mainly through respiratory droplets between people who are near each other.
 So, wear a mask, wear a mask, wear a mask.
 This is especially important given the growing recognition of asymptomatic transmission.
 A new study from Ochsner Clinic found that fully 75 percent of people had no symptoms during the early stages of the virus.
+(Get your child one of these recommended face masks for back-to-school safety.)

 Other precautions everyone should be taking include washing your hands often (with soap and water if possible, otherwise an alcohol-based hand sanitizer), not touching your face, staying six feet away from others, and avoiding crowds.